cisco-open/camblet/README.md

 ## Installation

-Currently, there are available packages for Debian only.
-We plan to support other distributions as well in the future.
+Currently, there are available packages for Debian and Red-Hat based Linux distributions.
+The packages are available on the [Nasp Repository](https://nasp.github.io/).

 ### Installing the package from the repository